eriksvedang/eriksvedang.github.io/_posts/2026-05-06-playa-nominated-for-saga.md

 *Artwork for the prototype, by [Simon Jannerland](https://jannerland.myportfolio.com).*

-A board game prototype I've been working for the last year or so has been nominated for the Swedish game design competition [SAGA](https://saga.boardgamedesign.se/sida/hem.html)!
+A board game I've been working for the last year or so has been nominated for the Swedish game design competition [SAGA](https://saga.boardgamedesign.se/sida/hem.html)!
 The working title of the game is Playa and it's about selling ice-cream on a very